Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Appendix/glossary.md

 # Glossary

 A glossary of common terms used throughout our text.

-Testing, 1, 2, 3!
+These should be one or two lines long (there is going to be movement here to actual chapter pages.)
 :::{glossary}

 CDF